Highlights of the Program

 • Setting the context for produced water challenges in Middle East oilfields and operating environments

-• Explaining how modular GRP sectional tanks support storage, treatment, and reuse requirements
+• Describing how modular GRP sectional tanks support storage, treatment, and reuse requirements

-• Demonstrating how flexible tank designs improve efficiency while reducing environmental and operational risk
+• Underscoring how flexible tank designs improve efficiency while reducing environmental and operational risk

-• Presenting regional case studies that show compliance benefits and long-term cost effectiveness
+• Spotlighting regional case studies that show compliance benefits and long-term cost-effectiveness

 Q&A SESSION ON ADVANCED STORAGE APPROACHES FOR PRODUCED WATER OPERATIONS